mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 >Parallel execution of subdomains is currently not supported in [!DNL Journey Optimizer].
 If you try to submit a subdomain for delegation when another one has the **[!UICONTROL Processing]** status, you will get an error message.

 ## CNAME subdomain delegation {#cname-subdomain-delegation}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_subdomain_dns_cname"
+>title="Generate the matching DNS and validation records"
+>abstract="To delegate a subdomain using CNAMEs, you need to copy-paste the Adobe nameserver information and the SSL CDN URL validation record displayed in the Journey Optimizer interface into your hosting platform.
+Once the checks are successful, the subdomain is ready to be used to deliver messages."

 If you have domain-specific restriction policies and you want Adobe to have only partial control over DNS, you can choose to carry out all DNS-related activities on your side.